 Personally, I am a strong advocate of Self-Directed RRSPs (I have one myself).
 The more money you have in RRSPs, the more it makes sense.
 This list of benefits is not exhaustive and will not apply to everyone.
 Take the time to determine if these benefits apply to you.
 It will be the first step to determining if you should have a self -directed plan.

 Related article: The stages of investing

 Not all self-directed plans are the same.
 If you decide that a Self-Directed RRSP is right for you, then you should shop around and do your homework.
 Different companies have different annual trustee fees.
 Make sure you look at other fees like trading costs, transfer out fees, de-registration, partial withdrawals, etc. Also, different self-directed plans have different stipulations as to what you can invest in.
 Some self-directed plans allow mutual funds only as an example.

-Finally, having a Self-Directed RRSP does not mean you have to do everything yourself.
+Finally, remember that having a Self-Directed RRSP does not mean you have to do everything yourself.
 You can still seek the advice and help of a financial advisor.
-For more information on RRSPs, check out my annual RRSP kit that can be downloaded from my website.
 Good luck!